Ryan Tannehill Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- The Dolphins are giving up 258.0 passing yards per game this season, the NFL's 22nd-ranked pass defense.
+- The 258.0 passing yards the Dolphins yield per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Dolphins have allowed 20 touchdowns through the air (1.3 per game).
-They are sixth in the league in that category.
+- At 1.3 passing TDs allowed per game, the Dolphins defense is ranked sixth in the NFL.

 Recent Performances

-- In last week's outing against the 49ers, Tannehill racked up 209 yards while completing 75.9% of his passes, while throwing one touchdown.
+- In last week's matchup with the 49ers, Tannehill completed 75.9% of his passes for 209 yards, while throwing one touchdown.

-- He also tacked on 22 yards on three carries, averaging 7.3 yards per carry without a touchdown.
+- Tannehill added 22 yards on three carries, averaging 7.3 yards per attempt.

-- Tannehill has thrown for 553 yards (184.3 ypg) on 65-of-92 passing with one touchdown and one interception over his last three games.
+- Tannehill has thrown for 553 yards (184.3 ypg), completing 70.7% of his passes and tossing one touchdown pass and one interception over his last three games.

-- He's also added 69 rushing yards (23.0 ypg) on 12 carries while scoring two touchdowns on the ground.
+- He has tacked on 69 rushing yards on 12 carries (plus two touchdowns), averaging 23.0 yards per game.

 Tannehill's Tennessee Teammates